farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 21. Leave all browser tabs open for the next task.

-### Task 2 - Configure the Helpdesk Administrator role for self-approval
+### Task 2 - Configure the Helpdesk Administrator role for self-activation

 Next, Holly wants to configure the Helpdesk admin role settings and notification settings in Azure AD.
 Privileged Identity Management (PIM) lets you know when important events occur in your Azure Active Directory (Azure AD) organization, such as when a role is assigned or activated.
 PIM keeps you informed by sending you and other participants email notifications.
 These emails might also include links to relevant tasks, such activating or renewing a role.
 In this task, Holly wants to update the notifications to ensure that self-approvals are tracked in real-time in a proactive manner.